g0thi/g0thi/README.md

 - 👋 Hi
 - 👀 I’m interested in music art and video games
-- 🌱 I’m currently learning AI and computer architecture xD
+- 🌱 I’m currently learning AI and computer architecture
 - 📫 How to reach me disocrd: g0thi